 Made For Lovin' You

 A deli owner started singing at me in a language I didn't understand.
-In a good mood, I started mimicking him.
-Though it was entirely something else, his melody to me sounded like "I was made for lovin' you baby, you were made for lovin' me."
+In a good mood, I mimicked him.
+Though it was entirely something else, his melody, to me, sounded like "I was made for lovin' you baby, you were made for lovin' me."
 We hummed together while I paid for my bottle of water.
-Settled up, I left and took a sharp right into subway stairs that would take me to deeper Brooklyn.
+Settled up, I left and took a sharp turn down subway stairs that would take me to deep Brooklyn.
 I climbed down the first of two flights half-singing my song, but for a second I paused for a brunette, bearded guy leaving the station, just off his Rockaway bound L. When he was a few steps above me I started singing again, and as he climbed up into the light of day, in a unexpected sexy low baritone, he started singing too.

 The man on the moon had to close both his eyes.

 Eloquence sank in the fizzling tides.

 We tried hard but lost our compassion.